 As with any pursuit, unique lingo has sprung up around climbing and stubbornly held on with all the character and defiance of an alpine plant clinging to a crag.
 Some rock climbing terms drift into the mainstream, helped along by media coverage, film productions and bestselling books.
 A term like 'choss', used to describe loose terrain, could easily be used by a walker lugging their hiking backpack up a scree slope.

-However, some rock climbing terms remain firmly in the shadow of the crag, known only to those in climbing shoes rather than hiking shoes, or anyone else for that matter.
+However, some rock climbing terms remain firmly in the shadow of the crag, known only to those in climbing shoes rather than their best hiking shoes, or anyone else for that matter.
 No one in the office has showered praise on a colleague by calling them a wad; no one describes the way they hold their coffee cup as a guppy; and no one climbs a new staircase before boasting to their partner that they’d done an on-sight ascent.

 So, to bring these terms into the light, here’s our guide to some of the most commonly used rock climbing terms.